Volunteering in sea turtle conservation on Boa Vista, Cabo Verde!

 Come and spend the “summer of your life” with us!

-Nesting season / working period: 15 June – 1 November
+Nesting season / working period: 1st of July – 15th of October

-Before you apply for volunteering, please read carefully our GENERAL INFORMATION document (PDF) for all necessary information about our project, your duties and responsibilities as a team member, local living conditions, etc. This PACKING LIST (PDF) provides you with more detailed information about necessary equipment for your stay.
-All volunteers will participate at their own risk.
-Please read our RISK WAVER (PDF) carefully.
-Successfull applicants will be asked to sign this risk waiver upon arrival on Boavista.
+The GENERAL INFORMATION document contains all what you should know about our project, your duties and responsibilities as a team member, local living conditions, etc. The PACKING LIST provides you with more detailed information about necessary equipment for your stay.
+All volunteers will participate in our project at their own risk.
+Therefore please read the RISK WAIVER carefully.
+All volunteers will be asked to sign this risk waiver upon arrival on Boavista.

 - Did you carefully read our General Information document?